Join our mailing list to receive the 2019 event programme

-This now three-year-old garden was planted by the owners around a hard landscaping plan prepared by Robert Watson and Tusha Midgley, which was detailed while the new house plan was still in the conceptual stage.
+This now four-year-old garden was planted by the owners around a hard landscaping plan prepared by Robert Watson and Tusha Midgley, which was detailed while the new house plan was still in the conceptual stage.
 This ensured that the garden complemented the final door and window placement, enhancing the indoor-outdoor flow.

 The garden boasts a life-sized statue, ‘The Family’ by Alan Coleman, and a fountain water feature.
 The geometric shaping of the planting, which is now evident, will improve in years to come.

 When Whitney was bought by Mark and Viv in 1981, the son of the original owners gave them photographs (which can be viewed on the house’s veranda) showing that in 1935 it was just a bare, half-acre paddock in the middle of town.
 Now, restoration of the garden grown there revolves around the original plantings and makes use of the views of the mature trees in the neighbouring school’s grounds.